 If you were convicted of drunk driving or DUI / DWI of a controlled substance in Pennsylvania you need a tough and experienced Pittsburgh DUI Lawyer to help explain your rights, your options and whether or an appeal is an option in your case.
 Beating DUI charges in PA is possible.

-At SMA Law Group, we offer free case evaluations to anyone charged with a DUI in Allegheny County or Western Pennsylvania.
+At SMT Legal, we offer free case evaluations to anyone charged with a DUI in Allegheny County or Western Pennsylvania.

 Call Pittsburgh DUI Lawyer Christopher Thomas today.
 He is here to answer your questions, listen to your situation, explain your rights and offer the best steps to defending your rights and getting your future back on track.

 We don’t get paid unless you get paid.

 Not every DUI conviction will be considered for appeal.
 In order to appeal your DUI conviction, your case must have an issue of law, not fact.
 In most cases, this will mean at least one of several issues occurred in your original trial: